 The article combines an empirical and theoretical approach, and proposes a new regulatory overlay for international law firms and lawyers.

 Silver, Carole, "Regulatory Mismatch in the International Market for Legal Services" (2003).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 350.